rayk101/TestAnsibleFiles/README.md

 - **Purpose**: Local testing and development
 - **Key Feature**: Defines a basic Ansible inventory with a single `localhost` target using local connection

+📝 **publish_confluence.yaml**
+- **Purpose**: Publishes to Confluence: It executes an Ansible playbook (publish_confluence_playbook.yaml) that likely updates a Confluence page with the contents of the README.md.
+- **Key Features**:
+  - Sets up the environment: It checks out the code, sets up Python, installs Ansible and required dependencies, including the community.general collection.
+  - Publishes to Confluence: It executes an Ansible playbook (publish_confluence_playbook.yaml) that likely updates a Confluence page with the contents of the README.md.

 🌐 **Visual Diagram**
 ![Visual Diagram](Pipelinestructure.png)